The World’s Most Epic Road Trip: Pamir Travel Guide

 From Vanj to Khorog you’re in good luck as this is the smoothest stretch of road.
 90 km in to the 172 km drive between Vanj and Khorog you’ll find yourself at the village of Rushan.
 From Rushan side trips can be done into the Bartang Valley and beyond.

-Pamir Highway Side Trip- Bartang Valley: Probably the wildest mountain valley in the western Pamir.
+Pamir Highway Side Trip- Bartang Valley: One of the wildest mountain valleys in the Pamir.
 The Bartang Highway can even be done as an alternative route to the traditional Pamir Highway.
 The highway connects Rushan in the south all the way up to Karakul in far northeast of Tajikistan.
 Although the Bartang highway is widely known for its bone-crushing roads.
 Depending on the condition of this road it may or may not be passible.
-4×4 is the only way to do it if going by car.
+4×4 is the most comfortable way to travel the highway, but local marshrutka do make the journey at times.
+There are spots where you’ll likely need to ford the river, and it’s not uncommon for parts of the highway to crumble into the river.
 Every now and then a crazy motorbike will make it the whole way as well.
 Cycling the Bartang highway is an option as well.
 The Bartang Highway is home to numerous jumping off points that we will discuss later, such as: Lake Sarez, Grum Grijimaillo Glacier, Jizeu Valley, Khafrazdara Valley and more.

 Pamir Highway Side Trip- Jizeu Valley: One of those most popular treks in the GBAO.
 Day hikes, overnighters and multi-day treks can be done here.
 Jizeu Valley is accessed via the Bartang Highway.